📘

 ]

 Which approach to choose?
-Both have pros and cons, overwriting the same props might cause problems with the column type that you use, you will have to give it a try yoursel.
+Both have pros and cons, overwriting the same props might cause problems with the column type that you use, you will have to give it a try yourself.
 On the other hand, with the other approach, it will duplicate all date properties and take a bit more memory usage and when changing cells we'll need to make sure to keep these props in sync, however you will likely have less type issues.

 What happens when we do any cell changes (for our use case, it would be Create/Update), for any Editors we simply subscribe to the onCellChange change event and we re-parse the date strings when detected.
 We also subscribe to certain CRUD functions as long as they come from the GridService then all is fine...
 However, if you use the DataView functions directly then we have no way of knowing when to parse because these functions from the DataView don't have any events.
 Lastly, if we overwrite the entire dataset, we will also detect this (via an internal flag) and the next time you sort a date then the pre-parse kicks in again.